mcp-rune 0.107.0

 }

-Replace /path/to/mcp-rune with the absolute path to your clone.
-Restart Claude Desktop and the bookshelf server will appear in the tool picker.
+Replace /abs/path/to/my-server with the absolute path to the scaffolded project (the simple-preset entry point lives at src/server.ts).
+Restart Claude Desktop and the my-server server will appear in the tool picker.

 What you got